 What stage is the proposal at: when will this postgraduate training be implemented?

-I’m only a month into this post and the focus for me in these early days is very much on working with my current team, who’ve been doing some excellent work, and for us to work together to be clear on identifying our strengths and the areas where we might need to develop.
-In addition, I am talking to lots of people outside the RPS to hear other perspectives on where we are and where we should be going.
+I’m only a month into this post and the focus for me in these early days is very much on working with my current team, which has been doing some excellent work, and for us to work together to be clear on identifying our strengths and the areas where we might need to develop.
+I am also talking to lots of people outside the RPS to hear other perspectives on where we are and where we should be going.

 Will your directorate work with the schools of pharmacy and the deaneries?